-If you see mortgage rates dropping in 2019, you may consider doing a mortgage refinance.
+If you see mortgage rates dropping in 2020, you may consider doing a mortgage refinance.
 But whether you should do it depends on many factors.
-It could be logical to refinance in these scenarios:
+It could be logical to refinance your home in these scenarios:

 - You are able to refinance your fixed rate home mortgage into a lower fixed rate program, and do it with zero closing costs.